Mix Match Museum

 Van Gogh & Co.
 Criss-crossing the collection

 April 25th, 2015 - September 27th, 2015In the Van Gogh Year 2015, with the theme ‘125 years of inspiration’, the Kröller-Müller Museum presents the exhibition Van Gogh & Co.
 Criss-crossing the collection.
-Still lifes, nature themes, cityscapes and the human figure by Vincent van Gogh are compared to works by his contemporaries in the same genres.
+Still lifes, nature themes, cityscapes and the human figure by Vincent van Gogh are compared to works by his predecessors, contemporaries and followers in the same genres.
 More than fifty paintings and drawings by Van Gogh will be shown, along with an equal number of works by other artists, such as François Bonvin, Jan Toorop, Henri Fantin-Latour, Jean-Baptiste-Camille Corot, Paul Cézanne, Adolphe Monticelli and Bart van der Leck.

 Tribute to Van Gogh